Qwerios/generator-madlib-webapp/README.md

 ```

 Yeoman will appear and ask you a few questions.
 Once they have been answered he will generate the required files to get started.

+Grunt is used to build the project.
+A special grunt task exists called 'dev' that can be used to start watching your development files.
+It will pick up both Sass and source file changes.
+The watch option for browserify (watchify) is used to rebuild your bundle as quickly as possible.

 ### What is Yeoman?